-Youth Care Treatment Center and school has helped teens with PTSD in Utah, Nevada, and Idaho for 30 years.
+Youth Care Treatment Center and school has helped teens with PTSD all over the United States for 30 years.
 Our unique approach is based off of solid morals and beliefs to help adolescents be successful in turning their lives around.

 Learn more about PTSD treatment at Youth Care Treatment Center in Utah

 Trauma is an unfortunate reality for millions of people throughout the world, many of whom are adolescents or teens.
 Examples of trauma may include assault, abuse, harassment, serious illness, death of a loved one, and similarly upsetting occurrences.
 For many of these people, the anguish, pain, and distress that occur as a result of a traumatic experience or experiences will have only a temporary impact.
 But in some cases, the aftereffects of trauma will be intense and/or persistent enough to cause significant impairment to the young person’s ability to function in a healthy and productive manner.
 When trauma causes a person to experience persistent, recurring, intrusive memories, distressing dreams, intense psychological distress, and similar symptoms, it is likely that the individual is suffering from post-traumatic stress disorder, or PTSD.

 At Youth Care Treatment Center in Utah, we understand the unique challenges experienced by adolescents or teens who have developed PTSD, and we have designed effective rehab to address not only the PTSD but also any co-occurring issues, such as substance abuse, self-harm, or other dangerous behaviors.
 At our treatment center, adolescents receive the comprehensive rehab that empowers them to overcome their PTSD symptoms, regain control over their emotions and behaviors, and reengage with the world in a healthy and positive manner.

 Helping a loved one get treatment for PTSD